telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 With this simple configuration, the unchanged HTML5 form validation attributes now work in old and new browsers, and an application has complete control over the content and styling of validation error messages.
 When the **Save** button is clicked, if an input fails any of the constraints, the Kendo UI Validator displays the appropriate validation error message.

-For detailed information, refer to the [Kendo UI Validator live demo](http://demos.telerik.com/kendo-ui/validator/index).
+For detailed information, refer to the [live demo of the Validator](http://demos.telerik.com/kendo-ui/validator/index).

 ## Validation Rules